 Dengue fever was my biggest concern before and during our trip.
 It is a very serious disease and is endemic to all areas of Thailand.
 There is no vaccine and prevention relies upon the avoidance of being bitten.
 As it is spread by mosquitos that are active during the day it is hard to completely eliminate the risk of being bitten.

 Dengue Fever is far more common in urban areas and is almost always contracted during the rainy season.
 As we were avoiding the rainy season and largely staying away from urban areas the risk of contracting dengue fever was minimized.

 To reduce the chance of being bitten we took mosquito repellent that was suitable for young children, a travel cot that was fully enclosed in mosquito mesh, and 2 further mosquito nets for ourselves and our toddler.

-We were hyper-vigilant trying to spot the dangerous mosquitoes in the daytime but did feel worried on the few occasions that they were bitten.
+We were hyper-vigilant trying to spot the dangerous mosquitoes in the daytime but there will always be a few occasions that they get bitten.

 Is It Too Hot in Thailand?